chemist/nemesis/readme.md

 currently the separator `-- Nem` is hard coded

-### Bypass preprocessing, e.g. use custom imports
+### Bypass preprocessing, i.e. run as EDSL

 Define `main`, i.e. add `main = run nemesis` in the code.
 The preprocessor look for the function main, if it's defined, it skips the preprocessing.

-This enables Nemesis to become a pure EDSL in Haskell, which can be invoked by `runghc`.
+This turns `Nemesis` into a pure EDSL in Haskell, which can be invoked by `runghc`.

 For example: